RedisInsight/RedisInsight-reverse-proxy/README.md

 ## Envoy
 Just being used as a reverse proxy for now.
 You can access RedisInsight at `http://localhost:10000`

 > Envoy provides [external autorization](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto).
-Need to find a service that implements this protocol for ldap/AD.
+Need to find a service that implements this protocol for LDAP/AD.

-## Nginx Basic Auth
+## NGINX Basic Auth

 The basic auth configuration is stored in `nginx-basicauth` folder.
-Nginx configured as a  reverse proxy with [basic auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) , user will be prompted for a username and password.
+NGINX configured as a  reverse proxy with [basic auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) , user will be prompted for a username and password.

 ### Steps:
 ```